nhsx/AnalyticsUnit/content/phdinterns.md

 <img src="assets/img/milestoneTimeline.png" alt="Rough project structure with monthly milestones and linear sprints" width="800"/>

 Generally, we expect that the first couple of sprints are spent on background reading and scoping out the project (as well as some mandatory training).
 We also use this time for data access and environment setup.
 The project then usually moves to an exploratory phase before coming back to the project scope and finalising the main aims based off the exploration learning.
-The final couple of sprints should ensure that enough time is left for code tidy-up and write-up as we recognise the importance and time taken to generate materials that clearly describe the work and outcomes as well as creating open assests that others will be able to pick-up and run themselves.
+The final couple of sprints should ensure that enough time is left for code tidy-up and write-up as we recognise the importance and time taken to generate materials that clearly describe the work and outcomes as well as creating open assets that others will be able to pick-up and run themselves.

 ### Ways of Working - Project Outputs